Sunshine-718/AlphaZero/README.md

 pip install torch
 ```

-## How to play connect four against AlphaZero?
+## How to play Connect4 against AlphaZero?
 Type one of the command lines below in terminal:
 ``` shell
 python3 play.py -x    # play as X